$\mathbb{Q}$-curves, Hecke characters and some Diophantine equations: Introduction

-As an application of our techniques, in the present article we study equations (\ref{eq:24p}) and (\ref{eq:ben-chen}) for $d=1, 2, 3, 5, 6$ and $7$ (the cases that were not considered before), although our approach allows to study any other value of $d$.
+for $t=2, 3$, then the twisted representation $\rho_{\E,p}\otimes \chi_2$ (respectively $\rho_{\Et,p}\otimes\chi_3$) does extend to $\Gal_\Q$.
+The main contribution of the present article (as developed in Section~\ref{section:character}) is to give a general strategy to construct the Hecke character $\chi_t$.
+Furthermore, we give a concrete explicit construction of it in the cases $t=2$ and $t$ a prime number which is congruent to $3$ modulo $4$.
+This result might be of independent interest, as it could be applied to other Diophantine problems involving $\Q$-curves.

+While constructing the Hecke character, we restrict to positive values of $d$, since one of the steps of the construction involves verifying a compatibility condition at units of the base field.
+This technical problem is in general hard to verify for real quadratic fields due to the existence of fundamental units.
+Nevertheless, we are able to prove that our construction works when the fundamental unit of $\Q(\sqrt{d})$ (for $d$ positive) has norm $-1$.
+The case of general real quadratic fields (and applications to Diophantine problems) can be found in the sequel \cite{2103.06965}.

+By construction, the Hecke character $\chi_t$ is ramified only at primes ramifying in $K/\Q$ and at $t$.
+Going back to the problem of extending the representation $\rho_{\E,p}$ (respectively $\rho_{\Et,p}$), this fact allows us to prove that the extended representation has residual image of conductor divisible only by primes dividing $6d$.
+In particular, we construct a rational representation (whose modularity follows from Serre's conjectures) with small conductor, fulfilling the first two steps of the general strategy.
+Moreover, in Corollaries~\ref{coro:loweringlevelE} and \ref{coro:loweringlevelEt} we give an explicit description of the conductor and Nebentypus of such residual representations.

+To apply the last steps of the general strategy, one needs a result on the image of the residual Galois representation (needed in Ribet's lowering the level result) and an elimination procedure.
+For our purpose, the main result regarding residual images of Galois representations coming from $\Q$-curves is due to Ellenberg (\cite[Theorem 3.14]{MR2075481}), which states that if a $\Q$-curve $E$ over a quadratic field $K$ happens to have a prime of multiplicative reduction larger than $3$, then for all large enough primes $p$ (say $p >N_K$), the residual image is ``large'' (i.e. its projective image contains $\SL_2(\F_p)$).
+Moreover, Elleberg's article contains bounds that allows to compute explicitly the constant $N_K$, which depends only on the base field $K$ and the degree of the isogenies between $E$ and its Galois conjugates.
+We included some improvements from the literature to Ellenberg's original result, and we wrote a \verb*|PARI/GP| script to compute the bound needed for the examples.

+After explaining how Ellenberg's result is important to eliminate newforms with complex multiplication, we recall a strategy due to Mazur that we learned from \cite{MR3098134}.
+It is the main tool used in the present article to discard newforms as not coming from solutions of our equation.
+All the previous techniques/constructions are used to study solutions of equations (\ref{eq:24p}) and (\ref{eq:ben-chen}) for the values $d=1, 2, 3, 5, 6$ and $7$ not studied before.
+The choice of the values for $d$ is arbitrary, since in principle our method could be applied to other values of $d$, within the computational limitations of the algorithms used to construct newforms.

 We succeed to prove non-existence of solutions in all cases but $d=5$ and $d=7$ for equation (\ref{eq:ben-chen}) (where the existence of newforms satisfying all the required properties makes the classical approach to fail).
-It would be an interesting problem to study if the so called ``multi-Frey''approach can be used in such cases (although it implies working over other number fields).
+In \cite{2109.07291} more advanced elimination techniques are used to get partial results for these two cases as well.